Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Methodology

+In the fourth step of the methodology, we used an LLM to validate the cataloguing and ensure that we only keep SE-relevant resources.
+To guarantee objectivity, we conducted a two-phase validation procedure, as illustrated in Figure~\ref{fig:pipeline_LLM}.
+All prompt iterations and manually annotated subsets are available in the replication package \cite{replication_package}.

-\textit{5.3)} \textbf{\textit{Prompt Pilot Test}} : As part of the filtering stage, we employed an LLM (Gemini 2.0 Flash, selected due to its strong benchmark performance \cite{rahman2025comparative}) to assess the relevance of PTMs to SE activities following the PRIMES framework proposed by De Martino et al. \cite{de2024experiences}.
+\paragraph{\textbf{4.1) Prompts Refinement}} We employed Gemini 2.0 Flash (selected due to its strong benchmark performance \cite{rahman2025comparative}) to assess the relevance of PTMs to SE activities following the PRIMES framework proposed by \cite{de2024experiences}.

 We conducted five pilot tests (one per SE activity) to validate the LLM.
 For this reason, we selected \textbf{five random subsets} and ensured representation across all their tasks.
-The sample sizes were determined using a sample size calculator, applying a 95\% confidence level and a 5\% margin of error to ensure statistical validity\cite{qualtricsSampleSize}.
+The sample sizes were determined using a sample size calculator, applying a 95\% confidence level and a 5\% margin of error to ensure statistical validity \cite{qualtricsSampleSize}.
 Table \ref{tab:pilot_subset} presents the unique PTMs per SE activity and the corresponding pilot sample sizes.
 Note that a given PTM can be associated with more than one SE activity.